YuiHrsw/whisper4dart/README.md

 # whisper4dart

 whisper4dart is a dart wrapper for [whisper.cpp](https://github.com/ggerganov/whisper.cpp), designed to offer an all-in-one speech recognition experience.
-With the built-in decoder/demuxer from ffmpeg, it can handle **most audio file** inputs, not just wav.
+With the built-in decoder/demuxer from ffmpeg, it can handle **most audio/video file** inputs, not just wav.

 | Platform | Status |
 | :------: | :----: |